jesselessa/react-native-blog/README.md

 ## Contact

-For inquiries, contact me via [LinkedIn](https://www.linkedin.com/in/jessica-elessa/).
+For inquiries, you contact me via [LinkedIn](https://www.linkedin.com/in/jessica-elessa/).

 ---